peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Throws:**

-* <code>java.lang.IllegalStateException</code> - This object's type is not a string (for the purposes of this method, infinity and not-a-number values, but not
- <code>CBORObject.Null</code>, are considered numbers).
-To check the CBOR
- object for null before conversion, use the following idiom (originally written in C# for the.NET version): <code>(cbor == null
+* <code>java.lang.IllegalStateException</code> - This object's type is not a text string (for the purposes of this method, infinity and not-a-number values, but not <code>CBORObject.Null</code>, are considered numbers).
+To check the CBOR object for null before conversion, use the following idiom (originally written in C# for the.NET version): <code>(cbor == null
  || cbor.isNull()) ? null : cbor.AsString()</code>.